KamiCrit/Discord-High-School-Fleet/playlist/Submission Guide.md

 1) Anime OP's and ED's
 2) Anime OP and ED remixes (but not meme remixes, radio's hold final say if the remix is too meme-y)
-3) General Japanense Music (music should have Japanese lyrics)
+3) General Japanese Music (music should have Japanese lyrics)
 4) Anime OST

 ## How should my submission be formatted?